rabsingh/Capstone-Project/README.md

 The Entity Relationship Diagram (ERD) below shows the relationships between the database entities used in the Shopping List App.

-Th User table stores the profile details of registered Users whilst the Item class stores attributes relatd to items to be ordered.
+The User table stores the profile details of registered Users whilst the Item class stores attributes relatd to items to be ordered.

 Items are linked to Users using a ForeignKey field in the database schema (Items.added_by - Users.id).

 The User to Items relationship is a one-to-many.

-Django's inbuilt  User, part of the django.contrib.auth module, was used.
+Django's in-built User, part of the django.contrib.auth module, was used.
 This class is designed to handle authentication and user-related data such as usernames and passwords.

 ![ERD Diagram](shopping_list_app/media/readme_images/ERD.png)